paolofullone/Kafka/README.md

 <img src="./images/worker_consumers.png" alt="Worker"/>

-And once we publish some messages via Web API the worker will consume them, in this case I logged messages to demonstrate parallel processing:
+And once we publish some messages via Web API the worker will consume them, in this case I logged messages to verify parallel processing:

 <img src="./images/worker-consuming.png" alt="Worker Messages"/>